apache/pulsar-site/docs/getting-started-helm.md

 id: getting-started-helm
 title: Run a standalone Pulsar cluster in Kubernetes
 sidebar_label: "Run Pulsar in Kubernetes"
-description: Want to run Pulsar in Kubernetes?
+description: Get started with Apache Pulsar on your local machine using Kubernetes.
+---

 This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly.
----

-This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly, including the following sections:

-1. Install the Apache Pulsar on Kubernetes using Helm
-2. Start and stop Apache Pulsar
-3. Create topics using `pulsar-admin`
-4. Produce and consume messages using Pulsar clients
-5. Monitor Apache Pulsar status with Prometheus and Grafana

 For deploying a Pulsar cluster for production usage, read the documentation on [how to configure and install a Pulsar Helm chart](helm-deploy.md).